Modules

 This extension contains the components needed to enable tracing with OpenTelemetry.

-In addition to the main framework modules and the extensions, Axon also has a Bill of Materials, or BOM.
+In addition to the base framework modules and extensions and advanced framework modules, Axon also provides two Bills of Materials, or BOM for both base and advanced framework.
 The BOM is provided to ensure the use of compatible framework and extension dependencies inside an Axon application.
 As such, it is the recommended approach towards defining the overall Axon version used inside of an application.

 Module Artifact Id Group Id Maven Central